 With over 60 years of experience in making home appliances, King Electric is a well-known American brand.
-The King Electric GH2407TB is one of the best-selling models manufactured by King Electric and continues to receive positive reviews from those who have got the opportunity to use the appliance.
+King Electric GH2407TB is one of the best-selling models manufactured by King Electric and continues to receive positive reviews from those who have got the opportunity to use the appliance.

 - Spiral finned heating element present in the heater

 - Patented by the US in smart limit protection

 - Comes with a universal mounting bracket for installation

 - A garage heater is prewired to allow remote thermostat control

 - Easy to set up and install

 - Comes with an in-built adjustable thermostat to control the temperature

 - Safety features such as indicator lights in case of overheating

-- Spiral fins in heating element allow maximum heat exchange
+- Spiral fins in the heating element allow maximum heat exchange

-- Mounting bracket and fan is composed of poor quality material
+- The mounting bracket and fan is composed of poor quality material

 - The unit takes a considerable amount of time to heat the garage

 - Does not come with supplementary hardware to install the heater.